mabackma/schema_generator/README.md

 - <ts:TreeStandDataDate> tags that don't have any content will be written on two rows instead of one.

-- The tags and contents inside <gdt:PolygonGeometry> will be written on their own rows, even if they are on a single row in the original XML file.
+- The tags and contents inside <gdt:PolygonGeometry> and <gdt:MultiPolygonGeometry> will be written on their own rows, even if they are on a single row in the original XML file.

 ## Other mentions